Skills Over MCPs: Context-Efficient Agent Capabilities

 • Tools are used infrequently or conditionally

-• Context efficiency is critical for your workflow
+• Context efficiency matters for your workflow

 • You want to grow your toolkit without context bloat

-Use MCPs When:
+Use MCPs when:

-• You need tools constantly available (always in context is fine)
+• You need tools constantly available (always-in-context is fine)

-• Tool discovery/activation time is unacceptable
+• Tool discovery or activation time is unacceptable

 • You need tight integration with external services

-• Core, always-needed capabilities as MCPs
+• Core, always-needed capabilities work as MCPs

-• Extended, situational capabilities as Skills
+• Extended, situational capabilities work as Skills

-Key Takeaways
+Key takeaways

 The core pattern is simple:

-1. Package tools as standalone scripts - Each script is self-contained with inline dependencies
+1. Package tools as standalone scripts.
+Each script is self-contained with inline dependencies.

 Check out the full working example on GitHub to see: